| Masterplan

 government-owned company staffed by former Urban Redevelopment Authority

 people) could not get a major commitment from the foreign banks.
+But even so, if BFC is indeed vital, then

 the government should not lose any time in getting it off the ground.
 If the